Ebola virus disease

 - Cases may progress to multi-organ failure, sometimes with profuse internal and external bleeding.

-- Many cases will die of the disease, with the case-fatality rate in African countries ranging between 50 to 90 per cent.
-It is likely that this rate would be much lower in a developed country with better equipped and resourced health facilities.
+- The average case fatality rate is around 50%.
+Case fatality rates have varied from 25% to 90% in past outbreaks.
+It is likely that this rate would be lower in a developed country like Australia with better equipped and resouced health facilities.

 How is it diagnosed?